How To Build a Video Editing PC (2022 Guide)

 GPUs are now utilized for advanced video effects processing and playback in video editing software, which is helpful for editors playing with a lot of effects, CGI, and animation.

 Additionally, a GPU can help speed up the encoding process.
-If you use the H.264/H.265 codecs, GPU-based hardware encoding can increase your performance by
+If you use the H.264/H.265 codecs, GPU-based hardware encoding can increase your performance by up to 5x.

 You might not need a GPU at all for your editing PC, depending on how large or complex your video projects are.